SGDilakshan/Java-Theory/README.md

 This program helps in understanding how logical operators work and how they are used in **decision-making** (e.g., `if` conditions) in Java.

 ### .....................................................

+### 🔹10_ConditionalOperators.java
+This program demonstrates the use of the **conditional (ternary) operator** in Java.
+The ternary operator is a shorthand for `if-else` statements and is used to make quick decisions based on a condition.

+### .....................................................